jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 The original definition of Coupling and Cohesion applied to connectivity being inside or outside a module, but I think the principle expands on a spectrum beyond connectivity relative to a module.

 Thinking more abstractly, the cubes in the diagram above define a _boundary_, which can represent expanding borders, such as: a statement block, method, class, package, service, etc. It depends upon context.
-That is, boundaries can be nested.
+Boundaries can be nested.

 The dots are elements within each boundary.
 The _Good_ illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
 The _Bad_ illustration also shows low cohesion among elements within the boundaries and high coupling among elements in the other boundary.

-__Coupling represents dependency and knowledge between border defined boundaries.
-Cohesion represents dependency and knowledge within a border defined boundary.__
+__Coupling represents dependency and knowledge between boundaries.
+Cohesion represents dependency and knowledge within a boundary.__

 Coupling and Cohesion are on a boundary spectrum.
 That's why __loose-coupling/high-cohesion__ and __tight-coupling/low-cohesion__ tend to be paired together.
 They are representing the same basic concept of dependency and knowledge at a distance relative to a boundary.